sarahmfrost/manumorph/README.md

 Sarah Frost, David Abramov, and Manu Mathew Thomas

 Part 1 of final project, due Tuesday, Feb 19:
 Solidify the team and the main idea of your project by Tuesday of Week 7.
-Identify related projects or codebases.
-Explain the computational, interpretive, and media making aspects of your project.
-What do you expect will be the main creative and technical challenges?
-How will you divvy up the responsibilities?
-Be prepared to informally present your project ideas in class.
+- Identify related projects or codebases.
+- Explain the computational, interpretive, and media making aspects of your project.
+- What do you expect will be the main creative and technical challenges?
+- How will you divvy up the responsibilities?

 algorithm for combining the content of one image with the style of another image using convolutional neural networks

+# Related projects and codebases
 Deep painterly harmonization - currently in Torch, we will port to Tensorflow https://github.com/luanfujun/deep-painterly-harmonization

 Torch implementation of neural style algorithm https://github.com/jcjohnson/neural-style

 A Neural Algorithm of Artistic Style (PDF in Github)